drivendataorg/zamba/docs/docs/cli.md

 # zamba Command Line Interface

-This section goes into a bit more detail concerning the available options for the `zamba` command line interface tool.
-If you are new to `zamba` and just want to classify some videos as soon as possible, see the [Quickstart] (index.md) guide.
+This section goes into more detail concerning the available options for the `zamba` command line interface tool.
+If you are new to `zamba` and just want to classify some videos as soon as possible, see the [Quickstart](index.md) guide.

 ## zamba's Optional Flags

 Almost all of the parameters below can be specified either in the command line or in a yaml file that is passed to the command line.
 If a value is specified in both a yaml file passed to the command line and a command line argument, the value passed as a command line argument will be used.

 For most parameters, the default command line value is `None`.
 Rather than specifying a default value in the command line, default configuration values will be pulled in based on the algorithm type - `time_distributed`, `slowfast`, or `european`.
 Each algorithm that ships with zamba comes with a default yaml configuration file.
 If no yaml file is specified, the values from the default yaml will be used unless a value is specified directly in the command line.
-Default algorithm configurations can be found in `models/configs`.
+Default algorithm configurations can be found in `models/configs`. <!-- TODO: add some examples. also maybe add more full example at end><!-->

-### `zamba predict`
+## `zamba predict`

 As discussed in the [Quickstart](index.md), the `--help` flag provides more information about options for `zamba`: